99co/fluent-plugin-record-reformer/README.md

     Enable to use ruby codes in placeholders.
 See `Placeholders` section.
     Default is `true` (just for lower version compatibility).

+- parse_query *string*

+    Specifies record that we can attempt to parse a query string params from.
+    If given, attempts to extract query params into a JSON string under the place holder `${query}`

 ## Placeholders

 The keys of input json are available as placeholders.
 In the above example,